A Full-Wave Investigation of the Use of a 'Cancellation Factor' in GW-Airglow Interaction Studies

 Scholarly Commons Citation

 Yu, Yonghui, "A Full-Wave Investigation of the Use of a 'Cancellation Factor' in GW-Airglow Interaction Studies" (2003).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 215.